-The Campbell Apartment is tucked away above Grand Central Terminal (an architectural gem worth visiting, whether or not you’re coming in on the train).
+The Campbell is tucked away above Grand Central Terminal (an architectural gem worth visiting, whether or not you’re coming in on the train).

 It used to be a private office in Grand Central Station and salon of a business tycoon in the 1920s, but has been lovingly restored to its original Prohibition-era splendor into the city’s favorite speakeasy.

 During the summer, there’s a large outdoor rooftop patio perfect for soaking up the sunshine while sipping.